T-NOVA/PXaaS-mAPI/README.md

 and then:
 - add the public key under ./ssh/authorized_keys on the VNF
-- add the private key on the VNFD
+- add the private key on the VNFD (see below)

 ### Create a folder on the VNF
-In this folder the middleware API will copy the configuration files
+In this folder the middleware API will copy the configuration files and parameters

 ```
 mkdir /home/vagrant/container